nuproj/nuproj.net/documentation.md

 package for each of them.
 Now let's also say that the second class library depends on the first.
 When building the NuGet package for the second class library you probably don't want NuProj to include the binary of the first class library.
-Instead you'll probably want NuProj to add a package dependency to the NuGet project that you built for the first class library.
-In order to do that, you need to add reference to NuProj project.
-The result would look like the
+Instead, you'll probably want NuProj to add a package dependency to the NuGet project that you built for the first class library.
+In order to do that, you need to add reference to the NuProj project of the first class library.
+The result would look like the following:
-following:

   ![Package Contents](/images/ProjectDependencies.png)